Kozak says Napoli are "too small" for Slovak hero Hamsik

-LONDON Italy striker Manolo Gabbiadini has joined Southampton from Serie A side Napoli after signing a four-and-a-half-year deal, the Premier League club said on Tuesday.

-LILLE, France Slovakia coach Jan Kozak believes that Marek Hamsik, the orchestrator of his side's 2-1 victory over Russia at Euro 2016, has become such an outstanding player that he has outgrown his Italian club Napoli.
+LILLE, France, June 15 Slovakia coach Jan Kozak believes that Marek Hamsik, the orchestrator of his side's 2-1 victory over Russia at Euro 2016, has become such an outstanding player that he has outgrown his Italian club Napoli.

 Man of the match Hamsik, who made one goal and scored the other in the first half, was now ready to join one of Europe's elite teams after the tournament, Kozak said on Wednesday following Slovakia's landmark win.